Skip to main content

 2. source.py

 This file is the entrypoint for executing your model.
-For testing, you can use unit tests as well as read arguments from the command line (like the example below).
+For local testing, you can read arguments from the command line (like the example below).
 In production the main function will be called directly.
 For example:

 deployments/example_deployment/source.py